muspell/getopt_p/README.md

 ------------------

-* There is no configuration option for a "static" internal linkage implementation of this library
+* There is no configuration option for a "static" internal linkage implementation of the library
-* This library pollutes the global namespace
+* The library pollutes the global namespace
 * You interact with getopt() via global variables
 * The getopt() function is not re-entrant
 * The library does not use any dynamic memory
+* Any returned strings are pointers into the existing argv string
 * The code compiles cleanly at high warning levels